-- outside the Party and the country and resolutely decided to send the Chinese People's Volunteers to fight shoulder to shoulder with the fraternal Korean people..."
-(Wai-chiao pu li-lun Hsüeh-hsi tsu, op. cit.)
-[Underscoring by the author.] - 83.
-John W. Spanier, op. cit., p.86. - 84.
-Stuart Schram, op. cit., p.263. - 85.
-John Gittings, "The Great Power Triangle and Chinese Foreign Policy", The China Quarterly, No.39 (July-September, 1969). - 86.
-Allen S. Whiting, op. cit., p.45. - 87.
-"Kim Il-sung's Radio Speech on the Outbreak of the Korean War" (26 June 1950); Kamiya Fuji (ed.), Chōsen Mondai Sengo Shiryō (Documents on the Post War Korean Problems), Vol.I, (Tokyo: Nihon Kokusai-mondai kenkyū jo, 1976), p.309. - 88.
-Quoted from Max Beloff, op. cit., p.183. - In this connection, C.P.
-Fitzgerald, a learned Australian scholar on 89.
-China, suspected even during the Korean War that Peking had not only been unprepared for the outbreak of the war, but also received the news of the development rather late.
-Noting, "The disarray of the Chinese Communist Press during the first twenty-four hours of the Korean War is an interesting and suggestive fact."
+John W. Spanier, The Truman-MacArthur Controversy, p.86.

+84 Stuart Schram, Mao Tse-tung, p.263.

+John Gittings, "The Great Power Triangle and Chinese Foreign Policy", China Quarterly, 39 (July-September 1969).

+Allen S. Whiting, China Crosses the Yalu, p.45.

+"Kim Il-sung's Radio Speech on the Outbreak of the Korean War" (26 June 1950); Kamiya Fuji (ed.), Chōsen Mondai Sengo Shiryō (Documents on the Post War Korean Problems), Vol.I, (Tokyo, 1976), p.309.

+88 Quoted from Max Beloff, Soviet Foreign Policy, p.183.

+In this connection, C.P.
+Fitzgerald, a learned Australian scholar on China, suspected even during the Korean War that Peking had not only been unprepared for the outbreak of the war, but also received the news of the development rather late.
+He noted, "The disarray of the Chinese Communist press during the first twenty-four hours of the Korean War is an interesting and suggestive fact."
 And Allen S. Whiting points out, "No Peking newspaper reported the war for forty-eight hours following the North Korean attack".
 C.P.
-Fitzgerald, Revolution in China (London: Cresset Press, 1952), p.220; Allen S. Whiting, op. cit., p.54.
-Referring to Whiting's observation, Simmons says: "Actually, Jen-min jih-pao devoted about 15 percent of its front page on 26 June announcing the new hostilities to its readers".
-Robert R. Simmons, op. cit., p.149.
-Indeed, Simmons is right about the 26 June 1950 issue of Jen-min jih-pao, which carried at the left in the top section of the front page, a New China Agency report from Pyongyang dated 25 June saying that the North Koreans were fighting in defence against a ROK invasion. - 90.
-"Ko min-chu tang-p'ai lien-ho Hsuan-yen (Joint Declaration of the Democratic Parties") (5 November 1950), Jen-min jih-pao, 5 November 1950. - 91.
-Seiji Imabori, op. cit. - 92.
-Mao Tse-tung, "Tsai pa-chieh shih-chung ch'üan-hui shang ti chiang-hua (Talk at Tenth Plenary Session of the Eight Central Committee of the CCP" (24 September 1962), Mao Tse-tung ssu-hsiang Wan-sui (August 1969). - 93.
-Otto Braun, Kitayskie Zapiski (1932-1939) (Moscow: Politizdat, 1974), pp.214-216; and "Otto Braun wa kataru: Mōtakutō wa ikani seiken o nigitta ka (Otto Braun Speaks: How Mao Tse-tung Seized Power)"
+Fitzgerald, Revolution in China (London, 1952), p.220; Allen S. Whiting, China Crosses the Yalu, p.54.
+Referring to Whiting's observation, Simmons says: "Actually, Renmin ribao devoted about 15 per cent of its front page on 26 June announcing the new hostilities to its readers".
+Robert R. Simmons, The Strained Alliance, p.149.
+Simmons is right about the 26 June 1950 issue of Renmin ribao, which carried at the left in the top section of the front page, a New China Agency report from Pyongyang dated 25 June saying that the North Koreans were fighting in defence against a Republic of Korea invasion.

-Kyokutō no Shomondai, Vol.III, No.2 (June 1974). - 94.
+"Ge minzhu dangpai lianhe xuanyan" (Joint declaration of the Democratic Parties 5 November 1950), Renmin ribao, 5 November 1950.
+(My italics).

+Seiji Imabori, Chugoku gendaishi.

+Mao Ze-dong, "Zai bajie shizhong quanhui shang de jianghua" (Talk at Tenth Plenary Session of the Eighth Central Committee of the CCP, 24 September 1962), Mao Ze-dong sixiang wansui (August 1969).

+Otto Braun, Kitayskie Zapiski (1932-1939) (Moscow, 1974), pp.214-216; and "Otto Braun wa kataru: Motakuto wa ikani seiken o nigitta ke (Otto Braun Speaks: How Mao Ze-dong Seized Power)" Kyokuto no shomondai, 111: 2 (June 1974).

 O.B.
 Borisov and B.T.
-Koloskov, Sino-Soviet Relations 1945-1973: A Brief History; English transl. from the Russian by Yuri Shirokov (Moscow: Progress Publishers, 1975), p.117. - 95.
-Max Beloff, op. cit., p.82.
+Koloskov, Sino-Soviet Relations 1945-1973: A Brief History; English trans. from the Russian by Yuri Shirokov (Moscow, 1975), p.117.

+Max Beloff, Soviet Foreign Policy, p.82.

-96. The Soviet boycott of the UN Security Council at that time has long been argued about.
-For detailed discussions of this issue, see Chōsen cit.; Robert R. Simmons, op. cit., Ch.IV (The Soviet Union Freezes China Out of the United Nations); Hajime Izumi, "Chōsen sensō o meguru Chū-so tairitsu: Soren no Kokuren Anpori kesseki no haikei (The Sino-Soviet Conflict in the Korean War: around the Soviet boycott of the UN Security Council)", Gunji Kenkyu, Vol.X, No.3 (March 1975).
+The Soviet boycott of the UN Security Council at that time has long been argued about.
+For detailed discussions of this issue, see Chōsen jihen no keii; Robert R. Simmons, The Strained Alliance, Ch.4 (The Soviet Union Freezes China Out of the United Nations); Hajime Izumi, "Chōsen sensõ o meguru Chū-so tairitsu: Soren no Kokuren Anpori kesseki no haikei" (The Sino-Soviet Conflict in the Korean War: around the Soviet boycott of the UN Security Council), Gunji kenkyn, x: 3 (March 1975).

 According to the newly released US diplomatic papers, contrary to the Soviet Union, the United States had already decided a rather flexible attitude towards the China issue at the UN.
-See, "United States Policy Regarding Problems Arising from the Representation of China in the Organs of the United Nations", US Department of State, Foreign Relations of the United States 1950, Volume II, The United Nations; The Western Hemisphere (Washington, D.C.: Government Printing Office, 1976), pp.186-302.
+See "United States Policy Regarding Problems Arising from the Representation of China in the Organs of the United Nations", US Department of State, Foreign Relations of the United States 1950, Volume II, The United Nations; The Western Hemisphere (Washington, D.C., 1976), pp.186-302.

-97. Max Beloff, op. cit., pp.255-256.
+Max Beloff, Soviet Foreign Policy, pp.255-256.